 What would be the outcomes of single patient records?

 As population numbers and life expectancy increase, healthcare systems worldwide have become burdened with an influx of patients needing care.
 As such, making patient records interoperable has become an essential tool for delivering the best possible care.
-Implementing digital health interoperability will positively impact patient outcomes, from improved access to medical information and better quality care to reduced delays and errors.
+Implementing digital health interoperability or interoperability medical will positively impact patient outcomes, from improved access to medical information and better quality care to reduced delays and errors.

 Some of the key benefits include: